kritisen/kritisen.github.io/_posts/2015-11-11-When _big-data_ is big and when it is not.md

+---
+layout: post
+title: When "big-data" is big and when it is not
+published: true
+---

-﻿## When "big-data" is big and when it is not
+## When "big-data" is big and when it is not

 A few months back, [my company's](http://paradigm4.com) Chief Data Scientist [Bryan Lewis](http://illposed.net/) gave a talk at the Boston R Users Group.